Anton Schmid (Righteous Among the Nations): Rescue actions in Vilnius

 At first he was stationed in Poland and Belarus.
 In late August 1941, after the invasion of the Soviet Union, he was transferred to the Landeswehr Battalion 898 in Vilnius, then part of the Reichskommissariat Ostland German occupation zone.
 Schmid was reassigned to an office called Feldkommandantur 814, whose personnel were charged with collecting German soldiers who had been separated from their units and reassigning them.
 Although Sgt.
 Schmid interrogated the soldiers strictly, he sympathized with them—many were in fact suffering from combat fatigue—and avoided charging them with offenses under German military law such as desertion or cowardice in the face of the enemy, which would have resulted in court martial and the death penalty.

 During the first week of September 1941 alone, 3,700 Jews of Vilnius were rounded up and murdered, most at the Ponary killing pits outside of town.
 Schmid could see the collection point outside the window and witnessed scenes of great brutality.
 The first Jew whom he helped was Max Salinger, a Polish Jew from Bielsko Biala fluent in Polish and German; most likely Salinger approached Schmid.
 Schmid gave Salinger the paybook of Private Max Huppert, a Wehrmacht soldier who had been killed, and employed him as a typist in the office.
 Salinger survived the war.

 The second Jew whom Schmid rescued was a 23-year-old Lithuanian Jewish woman named Luisa Emaitisaite.
 Emaitisaite had managed to dodge the roundups one day but was caught outside the ghetto after curfew, which was punishable by death.
 Hiding in a doorway, she saw Schmid walking past and begged for his help.
 Schmid hid her in his apartment temporarily and later hired her for the office, where her knowledge of several languages and stenography was helpful.
 Her work permit protected her and she also survived the war.
 These examples show that Schmid did not set out to help Jews, but instead that his rescue actions were driven by their appeals for help.

+I want to tell you how this all came about.
+The Lithuanian military herded many Jews to a meadow outside of town and shot them, each time around two thousand to three thousand people.
+On their way they killed the children by hurling them against the trees, etc., you can imagine.

+— Anton Schmid in a letter to his family, 9 April 1942 (Note: According to Schoeps, Schmid could not say that the Germans were responsible for the massacres because of military censorship.
+The full text of the letter is printed in Bartrop (2016) and Wette (2014).)